rdjxyz/claude-hook-notif-sounds-mac/README.md

 # Notification Sounds for Claude Code on iOS

-While Claude's doing it's thing, I'll often be on another screen doing parallel work.
+**Before audio cues**

-Before audio cues, I'd leave Claude hanging when it needs input or I'd incessantly toggle back and forth between my work and Claude's progress.
+- Leave Claude hanging when it needs input
+- Incessantly toggle back and forth between your work and Claude's progress

-After audio cues, I can shift focus to my work until Claude lets me know I'm needed.
-Which has been a much better workflow.
+**After audio cues**
+- Never leave Claude hanging for any longer than you want
+- Shift focus to your parallel work and get notified when you're needed

 ## How to set it up